Saitej Makhijani | March 5th, 2020

 A scroll or two is enough.
 After that, I would call it a blog.

-Quora here is a very genius in all terms.
-Quora send newsletters with questions based on your interest, and shows the initial lines of the answer.
-Naturally, I want to read more, so I would have to click.
+Quora is brilliant in this aspect.
+Quora sends newsletters with questions based on your interests and shows the initial lines of the answer.
+Naturally, I want to read more, so I click.Improving is a big part of your success

 Your first email shouldn’t be the same as your hundredth.
-You have to evolve with what the readers are looking for.
+You have to evolve with what readers are looking for.

 That’s when things like open rate and click rate come into the picture.